Call this direct line and speak with Rob immediately: (801) 363-8500

 Wrongful Death Lawsuits

 In the majority of states, under certain circumstances a family member may be entitled to file a wrongful death lawsuit against the at-fault party.
-The caveat is that the person must have been financially or otherwise dependant on the deceased.
-A wrongful death lawyer Salt Lake City UT locals recommend can review your case and clarify who might be eligible to file the lawsuit.
+The caveat is that the person must have been financially or otherwise dependent on the deceased.
+A lawyer locals recommend from our law firm can review your case and clarify who might be eligible to file the lawsuit.

 Each state has its own nuances on who is allowed to file.
-A wrongful death lawyer in Salt Lake City UT from Rasmussen & Miner can evaluate your situation to determine who may be able to file a lawsuit.
+A wrongful death lawyer from Rasmussen & Miner can evaluate your situation to determine who may be able to file a lawsuit.

 Do I Have a Legitimate Wrongful Death Case?